daneroo/nx-audiobook/infra/PROGRESS.md

 Progress report for moving audiobooks from Legacy to Staging

-_Progress:_ 518 of 549 94.4% (31 remaining)
+_Progress:_ 518 of 519 99.8% (1 remaining)

-- TOTAL+ - 549 - Legacy U Staging:
+- TOTAL - 519 - Staging + Actually Remaining:
 - SOURCE - 489 `/Volumes/Space/archive/media/audiobooks` - Legacy books
-- DONE++ - 518 `/Volumes/Reading/audiobooks` - Staging books
+- DONE - 518 `/Volumes/Reading/audiobooks` - Staging books
-- REMAIN - 31 - Legacy books not in Staging
-- NEW - 60 - Staging books not in Legacy
+- Staging books not in Legacy - 60
   - ADDED - 35 - Staging books not in Legacy (actually added)
-  - CONSOL - 25 - Staging books not in Legacy (consolidated)
+  - SPLIT - 25 - Staging books not in Legacy but split into 1+
+- Legacy books not in Staging - 31
+  - Actually REMAINING - 1
+  - REMAINING but Split - 6
+  - REMAINING but Consolidated - 24

 ## ADDED - Staging books not in Legacy (35)